-This means that unsecured creditors can take no further action to collect the debt and any existing legal action against you must stop.
-Wage garnishments and bank account freezes are common examples of legal action creditors may have started that will be stopped by the stay of proceedings.
-The trustee will inform all parties involved – the creditors, the Court, and, if applicable, your employer.
+Wage garnishments and bank account freezes are common legal actions.
+These actions will be stopped by the stay of proceedings.
+The trustee will inform all parties involved: creditors, the Court, and, if applicable, your employer.

 Payments under the terms of the proposal will take place – usually monthly payments – and once the payments are completed, a certificate of completion is issued by the trustee.
 Completing the proposal, not filing the proposal, is what releases you from your debt.